 The Coast Guard Foundation is dedicated to providing members of the Coast Guard with programs that promote their education, welfare, health, training, and morale.
 Through these programs to the service’s more than 50,000 members, we are continuously focused on bettering the lives of the brave men and women who serve every day.

-A hallmark of the Coast Guard Foundation’s support for morale and wellness programs is providing items that aren't covered under the federal budget which local units can submit their top choices based on their local needs.
-We recognize that building a community looks different in each location.
+A hallmark of the Coast Guard Foundation’s support for morale and wellness programs is providing items that aren't covered under the federal budget.
+Individual units can submit their top choices based on their local needs as we recognize that building a community looks different in each location.

 Exercise and Fitness Equipment